UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <opt text="To make the cause of the error much clearer to the caller of the function">

-This is correct, but did your read the other options?
+This is correct, but did you read the other options?

 </opt>

 <opt text="To force code to fail sooner rather than later">

-This is correct, but did your read the other options?
+This is correct, but did you read the other options?

 </opt>

 <opt text="To make your functions more usable"  >

-This is correct, but did your read the other options?
+This is correct, but did you read the other options?

 </opt>